Summer Spanish in the Andes (annual)

 Spanish 451: Latin American Women Writers: (3 credits, 10 week program only) Equivalent to SPAN 344.
 Prereq. = 301 and/or 305

 Spanish 454: Latin American History (3 credits, 10 or 5 week program) Equivalent to SPAN 326.
 Prereq. = 301 and/or 305

 Spanish 457: Contemporary Latin American Society (3 credits, 10 week program only) Equivalent to SPAN 327.
 Prereq=301 and/or 305

 Spanish 458: Indigenous Literature & Culture (3 credits, 10 or 5 week program) Equivalent to SPAN 344.
 Prereq. =301 and/or 305

 While in Cuenca, students live with local families, offering them the opportunity to explore Ecuadorian culture from the inside, while enjoying the warmth of Ecuadorian hospitality.
 The family stay environment also greatly expands each student's opportunities to practice and use Spanish in real-life situations.

 For both Augustana and non-Augustana students there is a multiple-stage application process.
-Applications are due by the end of January of each year.
+Augustana Applications are due by the end of January of each year.
+Students from other universities may apply through February 15th.
 Augustana students are encouraged to attend informational sessions held each Fall and Winter to find out more.
-Students from other universities are encouraged to contact Augustana College to find out more about the program and the application process.
+Students from other universities are encouraged to contact the Director of International & Off-Campus programs at Augustana College to find out more about the program and the application process.
 Applications for Augustana students are available beginning in November.